Student Success

 Institutional Assessment

 The college assesses its various services and operations on an annual basis.
 College and student support services are assessed to determine how well they are accomplishing their institutional mission.
 Various external agencies expect colleges to assess and improve student learning and institutional effectiveness.
-These agencies include regional accrediting bodies like the Higher Learning Commission, professional accrediting bodies for career programs like nursing as well as government agencies.
+These agencies include regional accrediting bodies like the Higher Learning Commission, professional accrediting bodies for career programs like nursing, as well as government agencies.

 Athletics

 Districtwide varsity sports offered by the College include baseball, Esports, softball, volleyball, men’s and women’s basketball, and men’s and women’s soccer.
-Students attending any STLCC location can participate in districtwide varsity sports.
+Students attending any STLCC location can participate in district-wide varsity sports.

 The College is a member of the National Junior College Athletic Association and the Missouri Community College Athletic Conference.